sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 Note:

 - ALL teams (developers, security, testing, operations) must use git.
-- ALL Sharepoint sites must allow any ESDC employees read access by default -only lock down what is absouletly necessary
+- ALL Sharepoint sites must allow any ESDC employees read access by default -only lock down what is absolutely necessary
 - Expose work in progress to improve team communication and share what you do with others to reduce administrative and organizational overhead
 - Leverage [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049) as foundational trusts with employees
 - Encourages collaboration and fosters a culture of flexibility, mobility and well-being